isomerpages/enterprisesg-switch/_switch-2022/THE SWITCH EXPERIENCE.md

 ---
 title: THE SWITCH EXPERIENCE
-permalink: /experience-2022
+permalink: /experience-2022/
 description: ""
 ---
 *This page is better viewed on landscape mode*

 # **The SWITCH experience**
-The Singapore Week of Innovation and Technology (SWITCH) returns in 2022!
-The SWITCH Experience features two components; a **Year-long Programme** of innovation-centric community events and opportunities starting from July 2022, as well as our signature **Flagship Event** from **25–28 October 2022 at Resorts World Convention Centre, Singapore.**
+The Singapore Week of Innovation and Technology (SWITCH) made it's return in 2022!
+The SWITCH Experience consists of two components a **Year-long Programme** of innovation-centric community events and opportunities that began in July 2022, and our signature **Flagship Event** that took place from **25-28 October 2022 at Resorts World Convention Centre, Singapore.**
 ![](/images/SWITCH%202022%20Landing%20Page/Yiran_2207%20Before%20Launch/2207%20Before%20Launch%20DONE_SWITCH%20COMPONENTS%20.png)
 ## **Event Timeline**
 ![](/images/SWITCH%202022%20Landing%20Page/Yiran_2207%20Before%20Launch/2207%20Before%20Launch%20DONE_TIMELINE%20.png)